New Year, New CEO Mindset: My Annual Activities for Goal Setting

 1. People have come to de-value good, old-fashioned hard work (sorry to sound like a grandpa).
 But my view is: working hard and working well is fun, and it’s a privilege.

 2. Everyone wants the rewards of hard work.
 But they don’t acknowledge the trade-off.
 If you want a breather and to do less, please do.
 Really.
 I’ve no judgement if you fully own it.
-However, owning it means: you’ve adjusted your expectations of the payoff you’ll receive.

 How Does Setting Goals Lead to Success?